Top 5 Escape-Proof Maine Coon Harnesses

 You need to take two measurements of your Maine Coons large muscular body.

-Firstly, measure the full length between your cat’s shoulder blades to their breastbone, and back up again, so that your tape measure forms a circle.
+Firstly, measure the full length between your cat’s shoulder blades to its breastbone and back up again so that your tape measure forms a circle.

 4. Back Measurement